WhackJobInt/postal3scriptdocs/docs/embeddedbehaviors.md

 !!! warning "Broken Feature"
     Scriptable weapons are not possible, weapons will not have any working P3S scripting attached to them.

+!!! tip "🪽 Postal 3 Angel-only feature"
+	Postal 3 Angel has fixed this AI, and is working correctly.

 | Behavior Name			| Init State 				| Start State 	 		| Manner 	| Faction 	|
 |-----------------------|---------------------------|-----------------------|-----------|-----------|